 Since they began in 1998, Just a Drop have already reached over 1.5 million people in 32 countries.
 Their project work is currently focused In Cambodia, India, Kenya, Nicaragua, Uganda and Zambia.
 They have also recently developed food security and micro-finance programmes, which further support community development and economic growth.

 If you would like to find out more about Just a Drop and the work that they do, please visit their website https://www.justadrop.org/.

-And if you’re a resident living with us at Host, don’t forget to make your pledge to become more environmentally friendly and support Just a Drop – or one of our other charities; LandAid and Student Minds.
+If you’re living with us at Host, don’t forget to make your pledge to become more environmentally friendly.
+Choose to support Just a Drop – or one of our other charities; LandAid and Student Minds.
 Keep an eye out in the coming weeks for more news on the #HostEnvironmentalPledge campaign and the charities we’re supporting.

 Getting serious about the environment we live in.